 It’s hard to concentrate when you have a ringing in your ears – and it’s even harder to shut off and fall asleep.
 Find out how you can cope with tinnitus that keeps you up at night.

-Toss and turn?
-Pull your hair out?
-Grunt and groan as you punch the pillow?
+Tossing and turning?
 When tinnitus is moderate to severe, it invades every fiber of your being.
 And because it’s coming from the inside rather than an outside source, no earplugs or number of pillows piled on your head will get rid of it.

 Tinnitus seems like an insurmountable foe during the nighttime when there’s very little noise to compete with the ringing in your ears.
 But there are some tinnitus-fighting techniques that help you tackle your tinnitus so you can finally get some well-deserved rest.